Deli Creeps: Style

-The band derivates its name from delicatessen shop and creeps and usually enters the stage with aprons on (much like butchers).
+The band derives its name from delicatessen shop and creeps and usually enters the stage with aprons on (much like butchers).
 Buckethead uses variations of his famous face mask, but mostly wears hats instead of the bucket.

 Distinctive marks of the formation in particular are Maximum Bob's lyrics of sex and personal life plus his differentiating recitation between melodic singing and psychotic screams.
 As a further trademark he developed a special form of recitative with onomatopoeic stuttering.
 Buckethead as the main instrumental performer supports or counteracts this with the use of all his typical stylistic devices: chromatic runs and dissonant playing noises, but also riffs and chord progressions or short citations from blues and country.